jdennis/saml_ecp_demo/README.md

 % saml_ecp_demo --help
 ```

-An example of the ecp_demo output can be found in ecp_demo.log
+An example of the saml_ecp_demo output can be found in saml_ecp_demo.log

 ## Installing and Running: